bitburner-official/bitburner-src/src/Documentation/doc/en/programming/offlineandbonustime.md

 Because of the above details, some activities in Bitburner accumulate "Bonus Time" while the game is closed or in an inactive browser tab.
 For mechanics that have a Bonus Time effect, the rate of the associated activity or task is significantly increased.

-For example, if a certain [Bladeburner](bladeburners.md) contract requires 15 seconds to complete under normal conditions, the same task will be finished instead in 3 seconds if the Bonus Time effect is 5x.
+For example, if your opponent in [IPvGO](../programming/go_algorithms.md) takes 1 second to play a move under normal conditions, it will only take 200ms if the Bonus Time effect is 5x.
 The specific details and effects of Bonus Time vary by mechanic.